src-d/guide/talent/hiring_process.md

 - A quick Skype/Phone/Zoom call should be available to every developer who is interested in the roles*.
 It is a general discussion to know more about the background and experience of the developer.
 And to share as much as possible from our side about the team & company.

-\* There a noteable exceptions to this, such as higher volume junior roles where we directly ask the developer to do the coding challenge before a call.
+\* There are noteable exceptions to this, such as higher volume junior roles where we directly ask the developer to do the coding challenge before a call.

 - Lead engineers are responsible to make the calls as it's a motivating factor for the developers.
 Leads will also be able to assess early in the process if the interview process should continue or not.